 This is a busy, popular event.
 Tickets must be purchased beforehand at their office or online.
 Tickets are available for each day or as a combo.
 Book more and spend less to enjoy a magical weekend!

 13. Dawson City Music Festival

 Dawson City in the Yukon hosts “Canada’s tiny, perfect Festival” — the Dawson City Music Festival — in July (2023 dates are July 21-23).
 The 2023 festival features 13 artists and 8 shows at 3 venues in the city: Palace Grand Theatre, St. Paul’s Anglican Church and outdoors at Front Street Gazebo.

 This is one of Canada's niche festivals, and it has been presenting world-class grassroots music performances since 1979.
 It’s also a wonderful opportunity to experience Dawson City’s Klondike hospitality.
 The outdoor concerts at Front Street Gazebo are free of cost, while tickets are required for the other two venues.

 14. Edmonton International Fringe Theatre Festival

-Held annually in Edmonton, Alberta, the Edmonton International Fringe Theatre Festival is North America's largest fringe event.
-It presents more than 200 shows featuring over 1,600 performers at theatres across Edmonton.
-Enjoy all art forms by visiting the 10-day Edmonton International Fringe Theatre Festival.
-The festival boasts an impressive 850,000 tickets sold.
+Held annually in Edmonton, Alberta, the Edmonton International Fringe Theatre Festival is North America's largest and longest-running fringe event.
+The 10-day August event presents more than 200 shows featuring over 1,600 performers at theatres across Edmonton.
+There is something for everyone at the Edmonton International Fringe Theatre Festival — and it’s very popular: attendance averages over 655,000.
+In 2016, an impressive 850,000 tickets were sold.

 The festival offers numerous free and ticketed shows.
 You can book your tickets online.